Dragon Teeth

-Plot summary
+Plot

 William Johnson is a student at Yale college.
-Reckless and risk-taking, he makes a bet with his rival, a student named Marlin, that he will go west the following summer.
+Reckless and risk-taking, he makes a bet with rival student Marlin that he will go west the following summer.
 Johnson then attempts to join Prof. Othniel Charles Marsh on his yearly expedition fossil hunting in the Badlands.
 Marsh is reluctant until Johnson lies, saying that he is a photographer.
 Johnson learns to take photographs and leaves with Marsh at the appointed time.
 However, upon learning of Johnson's Philadelphia background, Marsh begins to suspect that he is a spy for Edward Drinker Cope, a rival paleontologist.
 Marsh abandons Johnson in Cheyenne.

 Shortly thereafter, Johnson meets Cope, who invites him to join his expedition.
 They head out west, despite Marsh's attempts to discredit and stop them.
 They are finally forced to stop in Fort Benton, when news of Custer's defeat at the hands of Sitting Bull causes a ban on travel into Montana.
 Even so, Cope's group manages to sneak away from the Fort.
 When they arrive in the Judith Basin, they immediately begin to dig for fossil bones.
 They remain there for several months.
 Marsh attempts to spy on them and poison their water, but leaves after Cope's group lures him into camp and fires at him.
 Johnson and Cope discover fossil Brontosaurus teeth.
 At the end of the summer, they leave for Fort Benton.
 As they have too many bones with them for a single trip, they leave half of the bones at camp, intending to retrieve them on the second trip.